[vc_row padding_top=”0px” padding_bottom=”0px”][vc_column fade_animation_offset=”45px”][text_output]

 There is an amazing array of summer camp options in Cedar Rapids at Kirkwood, Summit Schools, and more.
 The IILC had run successful summer camps for several years, and we’ve agreed to build on that success.
 In a few weeks, we’ll publish a summer camp schedule focused on a particular set of topics, mostly STEAM-related (Science, Technology, Engineering, the Arts, and Math).
-But they’ll also emphasize the kinds of skills we’re seeing in our work with Iowa BIG and at Iowa Startup Accelerator like design thinking, entrepreneurship skills, and leadership techniques.
-We see these camps as uniquely focusing on 21st century skills and an important addition to the summer camp options parents have in the Corridor.
+But they’ll also emphasize the kinds of skills we see in our work with Iowa BIG and at Iowa Startup Accelerator like design thinking, entrepreneurship skills, and leadership techniques.
+We see these camps as uniquely focusing on 21st-century skills, and an important addition to the summer camp options parents have in the Corridor.

 Hiring a full-time Program Director

 The programs we’ve run so far have been facilitated by ISA’s team, but most of the heavy lifting has been done by dozens of committed volunteers.
-In order to grow the program, it needs the dedicated attention of a full-time Program Director.
+To grow the program, it needs the dedicated attention of a full-time Program Director.

 We’re actively looking for the right person right now, so if you know someone – or it’s if you – get your application in ASAP.
 UPDATE 2/10/16: We hired Kristine Sorensen as our Education Director in February.

 Creating a program in Cedar Rapids is one thing.
 Making it easy to replicate is another.
 We hope to build a series of bundled frameworks to make programs easy to replicate, perhaps with turnkey infrastructure for communities that don’t already have a Coder Dojo program or that want to grow similar programs but don’t want to start from scratch.